Martin-Ian/Flash-game/README.md

 # Processing code

-I'm guna first make a simple ame in processing
+I'm guna first make a simple game in processing

 This repo is where the code will go